Using VST plug-ins on Windows

 - Important points to note when installing plug-ins

-- What to do if a plug-in doesn't function correctly in Live
+- A plug-in doesn't function correctly in Live

-- Most plug-ins will install into these folders by default, but in certain cases you might have to point the installer to the correct location.
+- Most plug-ins will install into the system folders by default, but if using a custom folder you might have to point the installer to the correct location.

 - Make sure to install the correct version of a plug-in (64-bit or 32-bit).
 32-bit plug-ins won't show up in the 64-bit version of Live and vice versa.
 Note: Live 10 is 64-bit only.